Musgrove Park Hospital: Services

 Each year 41,000 patients are admitted as emergencies; 9,000 patients are admitted for elective surgery; 34,000 are seen for day case surgery; 315,500 outpatient appointments are held; 75,000 attend Accident and Emergency, 3,400 babies are born in the Maternity Department and 235,000 diagnostics tests are carried out.

 The hospital has 640 beds as well as 16 operating theatres.
 Musgrove Park is also home to an Intensive Care and High Dependency Unit, an Acute Medical Unit, a fully equipped Diagnostic Imaging department and a specialised Children’s Department including a Paediatric High Dependency Bay.
 The trust also provides Neonatal Intensive Care for all of Somerset.
 The trust employs about 4,000 staff.

-Musgrove Park has a Community Radio station housed on its campus, Apple FM, presented and run by volunteers.
-The station is broadcast on 97.3 MHz FM throughout Taunton Deane and beyond and to all patients and staff on the internal bedside entertainment units.
+Musgrove Park has a Community Radio station housed on its campus, Apple FM, presented and run entirely by volunteers.
+The station is broadcast on 97.3 MHz FM throughout Taunton Deane area and beyond through the FM radio band, through their own dedicated app & website based player online, via Alexa and Google Home devices and a number of online radio station players.